-I, Suzette Mallette, Executive Director, hereby certify on behalf of the North Front Range Transportation & Air Quality Planning Council that:
+I, Suzette Mallette, Executive Director, hereby certify, on behalf of the North Front Range Transportation & Air Quality Planning Council, that:

 - 1. No Federally appropriated funds have been paid or will be paid by or on behalf of the undersigned, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement and the extension, continuation, renewal, amendment, or modification of any Federal Contract, grant, loan, or cooperative agreement. - 2.
-If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, and officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, ban or cooperative agreement the undersigned shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying" in accordance with its instructions. - 3.
-The undersigned shall require that the language of this certification be included in the award documents for all sub-awards at all tiers (including subcontracts, sub- grants, and contracts under grants, bans, and cooperative agreements) and that all sub-recipients shall certify and disclose accordingly.
+If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, and officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan or cooperative agreement the undersigned shall complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying."
+In accordance with its instructions. - 3.
+The undersigned shall require that the language of this certification be included in the award documents for all sub-awards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all sub-recipients shall certify and disclose accordingly.

 This certification is a material representation of fact upon which reliance is placed when this transaction was made or entered into.
-Submission of this certification is a prerequisite for making or entering into this transaction imposed by §1352, Title 31, US.
-Code.
+Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.

-Executed this 2nd Day of May, 2019,
+Executed this 5 th day of May 2021,

-By

-meun Malleun
+Ву

+·

 Suzette Mallette, Executive Director NFRT & AQPC

-ATTEST: uptal Healte &
+ATTEST:

+Merideth Kimsey, Accounting Manager

-Crystal Hedberg, Finance Director NFRT & AQPC
+NFRT & AQPC